Constantin Constantinescu-Claps

-Constantin Constantinescu-Claps (February 20, 1884 – June 1961) was a Romanian general during World War II, in command of the Romanian Fourth Army at the Battle of Stalingrad.
+Constantin Constantinescu-Claps (February 20, 1884 – June 1961) was a Romanian general during World War II who commanded the Romanian Fourth Army at the Battle of Stalingrad.

 Biography

-He was born in Beceni, Bacău County in 1884.
+He was born in Beceni, Buzău County in 1884.
 From 1903 to 1905 he attended the Military School of Artillery and Genius, graduating with the rank of second lieutenant, advancing to lieutenant in 1909 and captain in 1913.
 During the Second Balkan War and the Romanian Campaign of World War I he served with the 12th Artillery Regiment.
 He fought in the Battle of Transylvania in 1916 and the battle of Măgura Cașin in 1917.
 For his valor, he was promoted to major in 1917 and was awarded in 1917 the Order of the Crown, Knight rank.
 After the war, Constantinescu-Claps was promoted to lieutenant colonel in 1919, and attended the Higher War School in 1919–1920.

 During the interwar period he rose through the ranks in the Romanian Army, being promoted to colonel in 1925 and brigadier general in 1935.
 On February 1, 1940, he was promoted to major general and was appointed the commander of X Corps.
 In June 1940 he coordinated the retreat of the Corps during the Soviet occupation of Bessarabia and Northern Bukovina.
 On May 9, 1941 he was awarded the Order of the Star of Romania, Commander rank.

 After Romania entered World War II on the side of the Axis in June 1941, Constantinescu-Claps commanded the XI Corps from July 18, 1941, during Operation Barbarossa.
 He took part in Operation München and the Siege of Odessa.
 In the early stages of Operation Barbarossa, General Nicolae Ciupercă noted: "General Constantinescu has led the army corps with a lot of competence, causing, indirectly, the withdrawal of the Soviet forces between the Dniester River and the Suhoz Lake.
 I consider him to be a very good army corps commander, who is distinguished by great devotion and precious optimism".
 On November 9, 1941, Constantinescu-Claps was appointed the commander of the Romanian Fourth Army and was promoted to lieutenant general in January 1942.